"Marketing Tools and Strategies that Produce Optimal Results" Serving the global online business community since August 30, 2000

 Real estate letters should be visually inviting, well organized, and enticing—while maintaining credibility (don't exaggerate or use triple exclamation marks!!!).
 Bullets are a good way to organize your message and call attention to key points who want to emphasize.
 Here's an example:

 Real Estate Sales Letter TemplatesThe advantage of using pre-written real estate templates (assuming they're good ones) is that is saves you valuable time and energy.
 Writing effective real estate sales letters can be a trial-and-error sort of endeavor, and most real estate agents have more productive and profitable ways of spending their limited time.
 A well-established web site that sells a series of professionally written real estate marketing letters is called "My Real Estate Letters".
 (I've been affiliated with this site for quite a few years.)
-They not only have real estate letter templates that you can purchase and download, but the site also contains a couple free samples of well-written real estate newsletters.
+They not only have real estate letter templates that you can purchase and download, but the site also contains a couple free samples of well-written real estate marketing letters.
 Check out this real estate marketing site and give some serious thought to adding real estate sales letters to your overall marketing strategy.
 Remember...when you're "out of sight, out of mind", then the competition will get the listing!

 By the way...please visit our new blogs for more marketing strategies and resources for agents and Realtors: